 The scientist Clive Harper approached this task from the science disciplines, and in applying scientific parameters he developed statistics that show which pedigree patterns are the most effective in the production of top performance and breeding stock (Thoroughbred Breeder's Handbook).
 Because of the complexity in genetics these 'ideal pedigree patterns' are best used as guides in our mating decisions, most pedigrees combine several of these factors in the layout--none of them can be assumed to guarantee a successful outcome on its own and must be considered in relation to the rest of the structure.
 They are important to us us because they have a higher percentage of success than standard practices (statistically).
 Further, with the continuous discoveries coming to us from the field of genetics we can add to these practices and surely come to understand why they are so effective.

-This author uses Tesio Methods in her own breeding choices, and in evaluating the genetic power in other horses the horses throughout this website are analyzed via these techniques, and you will find this is a very handy tool for you to master. (see Tesio Methods and its links for further discussion and North American Sport Horse Breeder in depth discussion and step by step explanation how to apply it in your projects).
+This author uses Tesio Methods in her own breeding choices, and in evaluating the genetic power in other horses the horses throughout this website are analyzed via these techniques, and you will find this is a very handy tool. (see Tesio Methods and its links for further discussion and North American Sport Horse Breeder in depth discussion and step by step explanation how to apply it in your projects).